TeaWithLucas/DNDBeyond-DM-Screen/README.md

 # D&DBeyond DM Screen

-## Description

-This Tampermonkey userscript aims to provide simple DM screen by scraping character sheet for relevant values.
+This Tampermonkey or Greecemonkey userscript aims to provide simple DM screen by scraping character sheet for relevant values.
 It works on campaign screen and shows stats, HP, AC and passives.

 ## Usage

-1. Install tampermonkey, addon for managing userscripts.
-Get it [here](https://www.tampermonkey.net/)
+1. Install Tampermonkey or Greecemonkey, addon for managing userscripts.
+Get [Tampermonkey here](https://www.tampermonkey.net/) or Get [Greecemonkey here](https://wiki.greasespot.net/)
 2. Install new script from below link: https://github.com/TeaWithLucas/ddb-dm-screen/raw/master/ddb-dm-screen.user.js
 3. Open your campaign, can be found here https://dndbeyond.com/my-campaigns, bask in the glory
 4. It autoupdates, yay